The Uniform Mordell-Lang Conjecture: Proof of the uniform Mordell--Lang conjecture (Theorem )

 \subsection{From $\IQbar$ to arbitrary $F$ of characteristic $0$}

-The following lemma of specialization allows us to pass from $\IQbar$ to $F$.
-To perform the specialization argument, it is more convenient to work with the formulation Theorem~\ref{MainThm2}. \begin{lemma} Assume Theorem~\ref{MainThm2} holds true for $F = \IQbar$.
-Then Theorem~\ref{MainThm2} holds true, under the extra assumptions that $\Gamma$ is finitely generated and $\mathrm{End}(A)\cdot\Gamma = \Gamma$, for arbitrary $F$ of characteristic $0$ with $F = \overline{F}$. \end{lemma} \begin{proof} Assume Theorem~\ref{MainThm2} holds true for $F = \IQbar$.
-Then we obtain a function $c \colon \mathbb{N}^2 \rightarrow \mathbb{N}$ such that Theorem~\ref{MainThm2} holds true with this function $c$ viewed as a constant depending only on $g$ and the degree of the subvariety in question.
+The following lemma of specialization allows us to pass from $\IQbar$ to $F$. \begin{lemma} Assume Theorem~\ref{MainThm3} holds true for $F = \IQbar$.
+Then Theorem~\ref{MainThm3} holds true, under the extra assumptions that $\Gamma$ is finitely generated, for arbitrary $F$ of characteristic $0$ with $F = \overline{F}$. \end{lemma} \begin{proof} Assume Theorem~\ref{MainThm3} holds true for $F = \IQbar$.
+Then we obtain a function $c \colon \mathbb{N}^2 \rightarrow \mathbb{N}$ such that Theorem~\ref{MainThm3} holds true with this function $c$ viewed as a constant depending only on $g$ and the degree of the subvariety in question.